Used iPads and iPhones in Bangkok are easy to find

-Pantip Plaza – While I usually don’t recommend shopping at Pantip Plaza, Thalland’s biggest IT mall, for new products as there are much better IT places in Bangkok, Pantip Plaza is actually a great place to pick up a second-hand iPad or iPhone as there is just so much choice.
+Pantip Plaza – While I usually do not recommend shopping at Pantip Plaza, Thalland’s biggest IT mall, for new products as there are much better IT places in Bangkok, Pantip Plaza is actually a great place to pick up a second-hand iPad or iPhone as there is just so much choice.

-You can get to Pantip Plaza by taking the BTS sky train to Ratchathewi station and then walking a few blocks down Petchaburi Road where you’ll eventually find Pantip Plaza on your right hand side.
+You can get to Pantip Plaza by taking the BTS sky train to Ratchathewi station and then walking a few blocks down Petchaburi Road where you will eventually find Pantip Plaza on your right hand side.
 Ask at the sky train ticket window before you leave the station, though, to be sure you are heading in the correct direction.